Pathoschild/smapi-mod-dump/source/Hat Mouse Lacey/docs/help-spoilers.md

 She visits the Night Market on Winter 15 *and* Winter 17.

+On Summer 20 (the first day of the Trout Derby), she watches near the stall for a few hours, then returns to the area near her cabin.

+During the Year 1 Green Rain event, she does not leave her cabin.
+This makes her inaccessible for the day if you don't have 2 hearts with her.

 ## Something is wrong with the Forest map around Lacey's house.

 This mod adds a SMAPI console command `hatmouselacey map_repair`.
 Try running